TL;DR: The Quick Read

 Most developers and merchants build, optimize, and test their Shopify stores using Google Chrome.
 It is the industry standard browser for a reason.
 The dangerous assumption is thinking that if a feature works flawlessly on a desktop Chrome browser, it will automatically perform just as well on an iPhone.
 This massive technical oversight is exactly why your checkout fails on iOS Safari.
+It is also one of the most common technical issues uncovered during a proper Shopify CRO audit.
 Safari handles JavaScript execution, viewport calculations, and user interactions entirely differently.
 The biggest blind spot in eCommerce occurs when you validate a storefront on a powerful desktop machine while your actual customers are trying to pay using iPhones under unpredictable constraints.

 The Chrome-First Testing Bias